 Cyber security is changing.
 This is not a static situation.
 Bad guys are always looking for new ways to get to your and your clients’ information and it needs to be clear to your employees that this is an ongoing battle.
 Your team should be prepared to learn constantly and adapt.

-Making Cyber Security Awareness Part of your Policies
+Making Cyber Security Awareness Training Part of Your Policies

 Company policies must be an honest reflection of how people use electronic devices and how cyber security is changing.
 If you’re looking for a tone to follow, look at Dell’s Global Social Media Policy.

 Here’s an example:

 Make sure you’re engaging in social media conversations the right way.
 If you aren’t an authority on a subject, send someone who’s an expert rather than responding yourself.
 Don’t speak on behalf of Dell if you aren’t giving an official Dell response and be sure your audience knows the difference.”

 Dell recognizes that their employees will use social media, so they provide guidelines that are as simple as “Be Nice, Have Fun, and Connect.”